vmware/vic-product/docs/user_doc/vic_vsphere_admin/security_reference.md

 |2378|HTTPS|Connections to the VCH Administration Portal server|
 |6060|HTTPS|Exposes `pprof` debug data about the VCH if the VCH is running with `vic-machine create --debug` or `vic-machine configure --debug` enabled|

 For information about VCH TLS options, see [Virtual Container Host Security](vch_security.md).
-For information about how debugging VCHs affects VCH behavior, see [Debugging Virtual Container Host Deployment](vch_debug_deployment.md) and [Debug Running Virtual Container Hosts](debug_vch.md)
+For information about how debugging VCHs affects VCH behavior, see , see [Debug](vch_general_settings.md#debug) in the topic on configuring general VCH settings and [Debug Running Virtual Container Hosts](debug_vch.md).

 #### Management Interface